Periodic and aperiodic dynamics of flat bands in diamond-octagon lattice

 In contrary, Floquet bands can be made trivial and dispersive irrespective of the value of $\theta_1$.
-Floquet driving can indeed pave the way towards a better tunability of the bands by incorporating a larger phase space of parameters.

-Having numerically shown that Floquet driving can lead to topological FBs, now our aim is to analytically understand it.
-We shall here approximately derive the Floquet operator ${\mathcal{F}}(T)$ as given in Eq.~(\ref{eq_FO}) for ${\bm k} \to 0$, $T \to 0$ \begin{widetext}
+Therefore, Floquet driving can indeed pave the way towards a better tunability of the bands by incorporating a larger parameter space.
+We note that our aim is to look for the flatness and topology for each individual quasi-energy band.
+We are not interested in the topological property of a phase as a whole in the driven system.
+One can compute $W_3$ invariant in order to properly justify a phase with its corresponding boundary edge modes as discussed above \cite{rudner13}.
+In order to obtain a complete understanding of the driven system including its individual quasi-energy bands, $W_3$ can be found to be very importanat that we leave for future study (see \cite{supple} for detail).